-At least a dozen dead as 'heat dome' bakes southern US
+At least a dozen dead as heat dome bakes southern US

 And five bodies were found in a busy human smuggling corridor in three parts of the New Mexico desert.
 Officials have not disclosed whether those deaths were directly attributable to the heat.

 The current heat wave is the result of a relatively rare "heat dome", which only occurs every few years in the southern US.
-During a heat dome, high pressure is trapped in a particular area because of wind patterns, stretching 5 to 10 miles (8 to 16km) in altitude and stretching across hundreds of thousands of miles horizontally.
+During a heat dome, high pressure is trapped in a particular area because of wind patterns, stretching 5 to 10 miles (8 to 16km) in altitude and stretching across hundreds or thousands of miles horizontally.

 Meteorologists expect the heat wave to continue to spread over the coming days, particularly in the southern US and Mississippi Valley.